On Value Alignment in AI

 Joint work with Adam Berinsky, Daniel Halpern, Joe Halpern, Ali Jadbabaie, Elchanan Mossel and Ariel Procaccia

-How could we design decentralized and participatory governance processes?
+Can we tap into collective intelligence to improve decision-making?
 Mathematicians have been interested in this question since (at least) the late 18th century, developing theoretical frameworks to benchmark different collective decision protocols.
 One framework assumes a correct outcome (a priori unknown) and searches aggregation rules that are most likely to find the correct outcome.
 Of course, this imperfect model does not pretend to be an exact model of reality.
 Instead, it purposes to formalize or challenge common intuitions.

-Most prominently, Nicolas de Condorcet formalized mathematically, through this lens, Aristotle's profoundly democratic intuition according to which groups achieve better outcomes when more people participate under mild conditions.
+Most prominently, Nicolas de Condorcet formalized mathematically, through this lens, Aristotle's profoundly democratic intuition that groups achieve better outcomes when more people participate under mild conditions.
 This result falls short when voters are not minimally informed about the decision at stake.
-Note, however, that this model neglects information voters have about one another: I know little about environmental science and may not be informed enough to know how a carbon tax bill should be drafted, but I may know people I would trust to represent me in shaping environmental regulations.
+Note, however, that this model neglects the information voters have about one another (second-order knowledge): I know little about environmental science and may not be informed enough to know how a carbon tax bill should be drafted, but I may know people I would trust to represent me in shaping environmental regulations.
 And this information matters both epistemically (enhancing collective intelligence and leading to better outcomes) and procedurally (generating an intrinsically fair and legitimate process).
+Can selection rules that tap into first- and second-order knowledge allow for the democratic selection of experts?

-Work presented at the Equity and Access in Algorithms, Mechanisms, and Optimization, COMSOC Seminar, Reimagining Democracy Workshop, Workshop on Long Term Risks and Future Generations, Univeristy of Zurich, Harvard University, Massachusetts Institute of Technology, University of Groningen, Google X, Debating Europe, bluenove, Hypermind, Datascientest...
+Work presented at the Equity and Access in Algorithms, Mechanisms, and Optimization, COMSOC Seminar, Univeristy of Zurich, Harvard University, Massachusetts Institute of Technology, University of Groningen, Google X, Debating Europe, bluenove, Hypermind, Datascientest...

 Joint work with Daniel Halpern and Tao Lin